ZazaCro/dissertationCodeExamples/README.md

 * BFS - Simulation example of a backward-facing step with conjugate heat transfer
 * plate - Simulation example of thin horizontal plate quenched in water
 * cylinder - Simulation example of cylinder quenched in water

+## PhD Link

+A link to the PhD will be added after the viva.